Skip to main content

 For the first few months, you'll need a crib, carrycot or Moses basket (a light, portable bassinet).
 Your baby needs to sleep somewhere that's safe, warm and not too far from you.

-Baby nests are not suitable for your baby to sleep in when you're not there because of the danger of suffocation.
+Baby nests are not suitable for your baby to sleep in because of the danger of suffocation.

 If you're borrowing a crib or a cot, or using one that's been used by another of your children, you should ideally buy a new mattress.